Stroke Rehabilitation: Stroke Support Group

 Good Shepherd Rehabilitation Network convenes free Stroke Support Group meetings aimed at informing stroke patients and their families about new developments in rehabilitation and care.
 The program’s goal is to enhance the quality of life for participants by providing support, education, information and advocacy.

-“There is always power in numbers,” says Jerry Werner, stroke program coordinator.
+“There is always power in numbers,” says Jenna Sopp, MS, OT , stroke program co-chair.
 “It is important for stroke patients to know there are others out there working through the same questions and concerns.
 Gaining support for patients with group meetings involving their peers shows there is life after stroke.
 These group sessions can be both informative and uplifting for the patients and their families.”

 Each meeting focuses on a different topic of interest to stroke survivors and their families.